ki-lang/ki/ROADMAP.md

 Feature todo list in order:

-- immutability so one can borrow properties while knowing they wont go out of scope
+- temporary borrow types that can be returned from functions
 - trait sub-types (same syntax as generics)
 - readonly types
 - borrow_each